What You Should Know About Using Ad Blockers On YouTube

 Think of it this way: if someone told you they were watching your YouTube content with an ad blocker, you wouldn’t be pleased.
 That’s hours, days, even months of your life that they’re essentially demonetizing.
 It might sound dramatic, but that’s the reality of using a YouTube ad blocker.

-If you’re a content creator and want to keep those dollars flowing, ad blockers aren’t the only thing you should hope to avoid.
-If you use a track without the correct license and receive a copyright claim, it could affect your right to monetize YouTube videos.
+If you’re a content creator or brand and want to keep those dollars flowing, ad blockers aren’t the only thing you should hope to avoid.
+If you use a track without the correct license, it could affect your right to monetize YouTube videos.
 But don’t sweat it.
-Just use our catalog of 40,000 royalty-free tracks and hit the perfect note every time.
+We've got you covered.

 Looking to take your YouTube channel to the next level?
 Browse our catalog of sound effects for YouTube videos and our massive collection of YouTube music.